argonautproject/data-query/pages/_includes/argo-diagnosticreport-intro.md

 1.   a time indicating when the measurement was taken
 1.   a time indicating when the measurement was reported
 1.   who issues the report

+Each DiagnosticReport *SHOULD* have:

-1.   at least one result
+1.   at least one result (discrete observation or image or text representation of the entire result)

 **Profile specific implementation guidance:**